 Finally, the local authority can also make arrangements for contact between the child and their parents or carers if it is deemed to be in the child’s best interests.

 5) What duties does an interim care order impose on the local authority?

 An interim care order, also known as an “interim accommodation order” under Section 31 of the Children Act 1989, places certain obligations on the local authority.

 The local authority must provide accommodation and necessary maintenance for the child and take reasonable steps to ensure the safety and welfare of the child.
 The local authority must also take all reasonable steps to provide a suitable home for the child, either by finding a family member or other carer, a foster placement, or other accommodation.

 Furthermore, the local authority must ensure that the child is regularly visited and that their health, education, and other needs are met.

 - Making sure the child is receiving the necessary care and support

 - Keeping the child’s parents informed of all decisions relating to the child’s care

 - Appointing a social worker or other professional to act on the child’s behalf

-- Taking all reasonable steps to ensure that any risk pose by the parents is minimise
+- Taking all reasonable steps to ensure that any risk posed by the parents is minimized

 - Reporting regularly on the progress of the interim care order at an initial hearing and subsequent reviews.